Viitorul: 1937 election

-In February 1937, rumors circulated according to which the Iron Guard had managed to defy government by raiding the Viitorul offices, where they then beat up PNL youths mounting a defensive action.
-The following month, Viitorul voiced explicit criticism of Nazi Germany and its policy of rearmament, but calmly argued that a "wall of States that wish to preserve civilization" still existed, to counter this threat.
-The paper nonetheless expressed some sympathy toward the Anti-Comintern Pact, with its rapprochement between Germany and Fascist Italy.
+Also in July 1937, Viitorul warned the Ministry of Justice that it needed to ensure complete freedom of choice, in particular by preventing voter intimidation during the elections for lawyers' collages.
+This stance was applauded in the left-leaning daily Lumea Românească as a departure from the PNL's usual apprach, which had relied on "bullies" (ciomăgari) to influence the vote at all levels; the same paper observed that the proposal was implicitly directed at "right-wing currents", the very same ones that had been cultivated by the PNL.
+Viitorul nonetheless expressed some sympathy toward the Anti-Comintern Pact, with its rapprochement between Germany and Fascist Italy.
 In September 1937, it interpreted the joint statements issued in Berlin by Benito Mussolini and Adolf Hitler as having a "peaceful foundation", and claimed that Hitlerian directives needed to be embraced by Europe in its entirety.
 A column it published that same month seemingly agreed with the far-right that "intruders of dubious origins" needed to be segregated out of Romanian culture.
 Reporting on this, Porunca Vremiis I. P. Prundeni argued that the staff writers were having a rare show of independence, by trying to "rid themselves from the strictures of treasonous liberalism".

 In late 1937, Viitorul involved itself in campaigning for interwar Romania's last free elections.
 In this context, it promised that the new administration would seek to uproot the political machines that functioned at a provincial level, and also that it would continue to pacify Romania.
 Reflecting a generic trend in PNL propaganda, Maxim published only a handful of portraits showing either Tătărescu or Brătianu, preferring instead to focus on personal attacks aimed at Maniu.
 After the election, Carol appointed a minority cabinet under the PNL's rival Goga, staffed by the antisemitic National Christian Party.
 Immediately after taking office, Goga proceeded to investigate the Jewish-owned Adevărul, claiming to have uncovered financial links between that paper and the PNL; these were denied by Viitorul.

 Adevărul was banned days after, but a newspaper named Semnalul came to replace it.
 As noted by Argetoianu, it was staffed by journalists who also worked at Viitorul, thereby evidencing that Goga was right on this issue.
 Goga also looked into dissolving Parliament before it could convene, with both the PNL and the PNȚ opining, through their respective organs, that doing so would be unconstitutional.
 Viitorul still carried messages from the party, approving the participation of several party men, including Tătărescu, on the national unity government formed by Miron Cristea.
 As it explained at the time, this reflected the liberals' traditional commitment to the "primacy of national salvation" over any ideological squabbles.